eggrobin/Enmerkar/README.md

 available under the CC BY-SA 3.0 license.
 Adjustments were made to the sign list, in particular to take into account [signs](https://www.unicode.org/wg2/docs/n4277.pdf) newly encoded in Unicode 7.0 (2014).
+We are in the process of [upstreaming](https://github.com/oracc/ogsl/pulls?q=is%3Apr+author%3Aeggrobin) these adjustments.

 ## Installation